-We are happy to report that his dream has come to fruition in the Betty Kwan Chinn Day Center, thanks to a partnership with the Catholic Charities Diocese of Santa Rosa and countless local supporters.
+We are happy to report that his dream has come to fruition in the Betty Kwan Chinn Day Center.

 With an outpouring of support from all strata of the community, Betty Chinn teamed up with St. Vincent de Paul’s Free Dining Facility in Eureka to raise more than $125,000 for a public shower and laundry facility.
 Under the mantra “Providing Dignity One Shower at a Time,” the project was made possible through a diverse group of volunteers and donors, many of whom had never before donated to a cause of that sort.
 The project also introduced Betty’s work to a wider community, which has been deeply impacted by her story as well as her mission, and is beginning to follow her empathetic example.